Home > Hosting > Linux Distributions

 64-bit or 32-bit Distributions?

-CentOS 5 will continue to have support for the next half decade.
-Choose CentOS 5 if you want a popular enterprise distribution that is stable, widely supported, has recent RPMs and will get updates to fix bugs and security issues for the next several years.
-CentOS 5 is our default and recommended distro.
+CentOS releases follow the same long life cycle that Red Hat supports.
+Choose CentOS if you want a popular enterprise distribution that is stable, widely supported, has recent RPMs and will get updates to fix bugs and security issues for the next several years.
+However, it will not have the latest and greatest software versions, instead providing proven stable versions.

 Debian: Preferred By Hardcore Linux Users